dvquy13/recsys-mvp/README.md

 ```

 # Feature pipeline
+The goal of feature pipeline is to keep the feature in feature store updated via daily batch jobs.

 ## Simulate transaction data
 - Run `export ROOT_DIR=$(pwd)` to save pointer to root dir
 - Run `make ml-platform-up` to start PostgreSQL and MinIO services